Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

 A revaluation is the process of conducting the data collection and market analysis necessary to equalize the values of all properties within a municipality for the purpose of a fair distribution of the tax burden.
+The purpose of a valuation update is not to raise taxes.
+The purpose is to create an equitable distribution of the tax load.

 A physical inspection of both the interior and exterior of each property is conducted, where building dimensions and characteristics are noted.
 This is the data collection phase of the project.
 Each data collector carries an identification badge as well as a letter of introduction on city or town letterhead.
 Each data collector's car is also registered with the Police Department and Assessors Office.